nayechan/Week11_4/Mundi/Docs/FBX_Import_Refactoring_Plan.md

 - [ ] New features can be added to appropriate class

 ### Extensibility
-- [ ] Can add ufbx implementation by implementing IFbxParser
-- [ ] Can add payload pattern for lazy loading (foundation in place)
-- [ ] Can add multi-threading support (payload contexts are thread-safe)
 - [ ] Can add morph targets by extending FFbxMesh
 - [ ] Can add static mesh import by extending FFbxMesh
+- [ ] Can add alternative parser (ufbx) if needed in future (would require new design)
+- [ ] FbxScene* caching allows efficient mesh+animation imports from same file
+- [ ] Modular design allows easy addition of new extraction features

 ---